Last Updated on 8th December 2021 by Mike@bitaboutbritain

 And so Charles Dickens modestly introduces us to his enduring ghost story of Christmas, ‘A Christmas Carol’.
 His ambiguous hope that neither the book, nor its haunting presence, would be easily laid down, or exorcised, has been realised more than he can possibly have imagined.
 Apart from the Nativity, it’s hard to think of a more seasonal yarn.

-So what’s the real story of A Christmas Carol?
+I digress.
+What’s the real story of A Christmas Carol?
 We know it is a warming parable of the redemption of Ebenezer Scrooge, the “squeezing, wrenching, grasping, scraping, clutching, covetous, old sinner” of Dickens’ wondrous pen.
 But it is rather more than that.
 Firstly, the title and structure are clever.
-Traditionally, a ‘carol’ is a joyous song, not necessarily religious, or a round dance with singing.
+Traditionally, a ‘carol’ is a joyous song, not necessarily religious, or it is a round dance with singing.
 Anyway, it is something uplifting that brings people together.
 Dickens could have called his little book, ‘A Christmas Tale’, or similar; but that would not have had quite the same meaning.
 He doesn’t give us chapters, either; ‘A Christmas Carol’ is broken up into five staves.
 The word ‘stave’ has many meanings.
 In this context, it refers to the musical stave, the five lines which the notes are written on in music, each line and space between representing a different musical pitch.
 In A Christmas Carol, the staves each tell their own discrete story, or phase; but when the five are combined, a unified, harmonious, work emerges.

 Stave One introduces us to Ebenezer Scrooge and reveals his miserly, cruel, and, frankly, nasty character.
 It is a foggy Christmas Eve.
 We see Scrooge, a misanthropic money-lender, in his chilly counting-house, famously dismissing the seasonal greetings of his nephew with, “Bah!
 Humbug!” and rejecting an invitation to Christmas dinner; telling gentlemen collecting for the poor and needy that those who can’t go to prison or the workhouse had better die “and decrease the surplus population” and deriding his underpaid clerk, Bob Cratchit for celebrating Christmas.
 Dickens makes it clear from the outset that Scrooge’s equally usurious partner, Jacob Marley, was dead.
 Dead as a door-nail (or, if you prefer, a coffin-nail).
 We learn that Marley died seven years ago this very night.
 And Marley’s ghost, condemned to walk the earth for eternity because his spirit did not go forth in life, as every person’s should, visits Scrooge to offer his old collaborator a chance and hope of avoiding Marley’s fate.
 Scrooge will be haunted by Three Spirits.
 Like wishes, spirits come in threes.